-The Development Plan system in Scotland consists of three core statutory documents:
+The Development Plan system in Scotland currently consists of three core statutory documents:

 - (i) National Planning Framework for Scotland (NPF) is produced by the Scottish Government and sets out, in broad terms, Scottish Ministers' strategy for Scotland's spatial development and the priorities for that development.
-The latest NPF, 3 was published in June 2014 www.scotland.gov.uk/Resource/0045/00453683.pdf - (ii) Strategic Development Plan is prepared by the Strategic Development Planning Authority and sets out a long-term (20 years or more) view of development strategy considering its general scale and broadly where it should be located.
-The SDP is approved by Scottish Ministers.
-Strategic Development Plans are only prepared for the four Scottish city-regions;
+NPF3, the latest NPF, was published in June 2014 www.scotland.gov.uk/Resource/0045/00453683.pdf - (ii) Strategic Development Plan is prepared by the Strategic Development Planning Authority and sets out a long-term (20 years or more) view of development strategy considering its general scale and broadly where it should be located.
+The

+SDP is approved by Scottish Ministers.
+SDPs are only prepared for the four Scottish city-regions;

 (iii) Local Development Plans are prepared by local authorities and set out more detailed policies and proposals to guide development.
-These plans, which are approved by the local authority, must accord with the approved Strategic Development Plan.
+These plans, which are approved by the local authority, must accord with the approved SDP.